canonical/checkbox/docs/reference/launcher.rst

     exclude = .*bluetooth.* com.canonical.certification::dock/wireless.*

 Note: Exclude field set in launcher can be overridden in a config, following Checkbox values resolution order.
-See :doc:`configs</configs>` for more info.
+See :doc:`configs <../explanation/configs>` for more info.

 Note: To clear the exclude list use...